mothesawy/renamer/README.md

 # **Renamer**

-A tool to bulk-rename multiple files and directories with different methods, written in C#!
+A tool to batch rename multiple files and directories with different renaming methods, written in C#!
-You can use different renaming methods.

 Run `renamer --help` for more info.